 The underlying cause for both tight hip abductors and excess tibial rotation almost always relates to biomechanical faults of the lower extremity that becomes a factor during the gait cycle.
 In fact, it is rare to find hip abductors tight enough to cause ITBS without having some type of mechanical fault on the affected side.
 (This explains why stretching alone is rarely enough to get rid of an established case of ITBS).
 The two most common mechanical faults are hip joint restriction and foot dysfunction.

-Georgia Clinic of Chiropractic (Augusta, GA) has had great success treating athletes for soft tissue disorders, such as ITBS.
+As experienced sports chiropractors in Augusta GA, Georgia Clinic of Chiropractic has great success treating athletes for soft tissue disorders, such as ITBS.
 Through specific muscle work and condition-specific adjustments, we have been able to get athletes back into competitive shape for training and competitions.
 Our athlete-specific treatments address the inflammation behind the condition, as well as the soft-tissue injury, followed by addressing structural issues through adjustments.
 In addition, the same factors that cause ITBS will also frequently cause other issues, particularly tight hip flexors and sacro-iliac joint dysfunction.
 All related problem areas are integrated into the treatment to ensure maximum recovery.

 Many of our patients also report that their follow-up care has proven to be just as invaluable, as they have noted faster running times or greater endurance after having undergone ‘quick tune-ups’ just before an event or competition.
 Whether you are a weekend warrior or a competitive athlete, treatments at Georgia Clinic of Chiropractic are not only condition-specific, but they are tailored to your specific sport, and we integrate both into your own unique treatment.
-Call us today for a complimentary consultation to discuss how our clinic can help you with your specific condition and overall performance.
+Call us today for a complimentary consultation to discuss how our treatments with an experienced chiropractor in Augusta GA can help you with your specific condition and overall performance.

 The Georgia Clinic of Chiropractic Blog is written by Dr. Mark Huntsman.